This post contains affiliate links. For more information, please read our disclosure policy.

 As one of the three Baltic States, Latvia is located on the eastern shore of the Baltic Sea in Northern Europe.
 This position gives a temperate climate to the country, making it best for you to travel to Latvia during its summer, which is from June to mid-September.

 During these months, the weather is good and warm, so it will be perfect for you to explore the beauty of Latvia.
 Not only the ideal climate but visiting Latvia during summer also means having the best chance to taste Latvia food.
 It is easier to find local food within this part of the year.

 Latvia is also an architectural paradise.
 You will find many buildings dated from the past still in their well-maintained conditions here.

 To get to Latvia, you can have a flight to Riga, the capital city of Latvia.
 There is an international airport in Riga.
 Other than by airplane, you can also take the train from Moscow to Latvia.
 There is also a train service from Saint Petersburg that can take you to this beautiful country.

 Another way to get to Latvia from the land is by taking the bus.
-International European bus service, such as Ecolines and Eurolines, have frequent service to Latvia.
+International European bus services, such as Ecolines and Eurolines, have frequent service to Latvia.
 If you want to enjoy the fantastic Baltic Sea, you can reach Latvia using the ferry from Stockholm.

-The language commonly used in Latvia is Latvian which is unique compared to most generally spoken languages in the world.
+The language commonly used in Latvia is Latvian, which is unique compared to most generally spoken languages in the world.
 However, Russian is also widely used in Latvia, and almost half of the people there can speak English, especially the youngsters in Riga.